About the Systemic Provider Training for Queer Youth Clients (SPTQYC) Program

 August Tousignant-Stanton (they/them) is a therapist, supervisor, and speaker through their private practice Affirming Psychotherapy LLC.
 August holds a masters in social work and a certificate in marriage and family therapy, and is a Licensed Clinical Social Worker (LCSW) and a Licensed Marriage and Family Therapist (LMFT).
 August is also the Program Director at Denver Family Institute and is the Lead Clinician on the newly-developed Queer Youth Program at Denver Family Institute.
 August has over 12 years of experience in the field, and specializes in working with LGBTQIA+ youth and their families as well as intimate partner relationships.
 August has presented to various groups in the Denver community, including medical practices, Sherwin Williams, and Optum Health.
 They live in Denver with their wife and three young children.

-Queer Youth Program Project Manager
+SPTQYC Program Manager

 Miguel Valdez